Washington Redskins name controversy: DC Metro area jurisdictions

 The team headquarters is in Ashburn, Virginia and its home stadium, FedExField, is in Landover, Maryland.
 Much of the local political discussion has been about the location of a stadium, beginning in the 1990s.
 The mayors of Washington asserted that a return to the District of Columbia was contingent upon a name change, a possibility the team had rejected.
 In 2018 the NAACP also opposed the return of the team to the District unless the name were changed.

 For many years, beginning with the departure of the Baltimore Colts, the Redskins were the only NFL team in a large area from Maryland into the southern states.
 This is slowly changing as Maryland NFL fans move to the Baltimore Ravens.
 Virginia fans were the more numerous and dedicated supporters of the Redskins, and the state and local governments used economic incentives to encourage the team's relocation of its facilities there, and maintain that the name is entirely a business decision for the team to make.
 Several Maryland politicians stated that the name should change, but governor Larry Hogan at that time opposed any change, also citing the desire to keep the stadium in Maryland.

 Other teams that use the name Redskins

 The number of high schools using the Redskins name has been in steady decline, 40% having had local efforts to change the name.
 Between 1988 and April 2013, 28 high schools in 18 states had done so.
 By December 2017, the number of high school "Redskins" had continued to decline from 62 to 49, including four affected by a 2015 California law.
 Following the Washington NFL decision, changes by high schools have accelerated, with 36 remaining.

-College teams that had been Redskins changed their names voluntarily decades ago, including: the University of Utah became the Utah Utes in 1972; Miami University became the RedHawks in 1997; and the Southern Nazarene University became the Crimson Storm in 1998.
+College teams that had been Redskins changed their names voluntarily decades ago, including: the University of Utah became the Utah Utes in 1972; Ohio's Miami University became the RedHawks in 1997; and the Southern Nazarene University became the Crimson Storm in 1998.